 What is marketing?
 Marketing is all around us.
-In our everyday lives we encounter many instances without even realising.
+In our everyday lives, we encounter many instances without even realizing it.
 On the way to work, browsing online, on the products we buy and the services we use, thousands of hours and millions of pounds have been invested into the marketing process, all with a singular goal in mind.

-Marketing is defined as “the study and management of exchange relationships” simply meaning the company has a product to sell and want everyone, including you, to buy it.
+Marketing is defined as “the study and management of exchange relationships” simply meaning the company has a product to sell and wants everyone, including you, to buy it.

 Let’s get into the specifics.
 There are many aspects of marketing and any structured campaign will be thoroughly researched and calculated in order to achieve the goals set out in the first stage.

 Understanding the target audience should be the first task of any marketing strategy.
 Knowing who you want to sell to gives valuable information in order to make decisions about branding and advertising.